 “We welcome the court's decision to grant bail,” he added, “but at the same time we are concerned about the man’s safety.
 Once a person is accused of blasphemy in Pakistan, his life is always at risk and in danger.”

 Stephen’s legal team say they will continue to try to clear his name.
-“Stephen has been facing prison for over three years for an alleged crime he has never committed,” said defence lawyer Abdul Hameed Rana.
+“Stephen has been facing prison for over three years for an alleged crime he has never committed,” said defense lawyer Abdul Hameed Rana.

 “The case against him has gaps,” added Rana.
 “For our part we will continue to fight in court to get him acquitted because he is innocent.”